googlefonts/science-gothic/documentation/compiling_fonts.md

 1. Remove MVAR table with gftools `gftools fix-unwanted-tables *.ttf`, as required by https://github.com/tphinney/science-gothic/issues/244
 1. Run `gftools-fix-nonhinting.py *.ttf ScienceGothic[YOPQ,wdth,wght,slnt]1.ttf` per https://github.com/tphinney/science-gothic/issues/239
 1. Remove old unfixed files
-1. Make sure final font file is named correctly, per Google specs. e.g. ScienceGothic[YOPQ,wdth,wght,slnt].ttf
+1. Make sure final font file is named correctly, per Google specs. e.g. `ScienceGothic[YOPQ,wdth,wght,slnt].ttf`
+1. TESTING steps are part of the compile process, as follows...
+1. Run `fontbakery check-googlefonts ScienceGothic[YOPQ,wdth,wght,slnt].ttf`
+1. Run `ftxvalidator ScienceGothic[YOPQ,wdth,wght,slnt].ttf`

+At this time, we are still fixing some issues identified by FontBakery.
+It also appears ftxvalidator might not be running properly—TBD.

 ----
 * Running the script will not always find every broken glyph.
 For example, at one point /zero.zero was the ultimate evil.
 It was compatible and did not use a mixed reference, but nevertheless fontmake would result an error.
 (Eventually Thomas rebuilt it and the problem went away.)
 If you encounter a case like this at the fontmake stage later on, back up to this point and fix (flatten) the incompatible characters, even though the script shows no reason for a problem.